truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 To make a hot spare for a VDEV, click **Add VDev** and select **Hot Spare**.
 Move the disk to use to the **Spare VDev** before you click **Add VDevs** to save the changes to the pool.

+### Removing VDEVs using Manage Devices

+The L2ARC (cache) and SLOG (log) VDEVs can always be removed from an existing pool, regardless of topology or VDEV type.
+Removal of these devices will not impact data integrity, but may significantly impact performance for reads and writes respectively.

+In addition, a data VDEV can be removed from an existing pool under specific circumstances.
+This process preserves data integrity but has multiple requirements that should be reviewed carefully below.

+* The pool must be upgraded to a version that includes the `device_removal` feature flag
+* All top-level VDEVs in the pool must be *only* mirrors or stripes
+* Special VDEVs cannot be removed if RAIDZ data VDEVs are present
+* All top-level VDEVs in the pool must use the same basic allocation unit size (`ashift`)
+* The remaining data VDEVs must contain sufficient free space to hold all of the data from the removed VDEV

+In general, if a RAIDZ data VDEV is present, device removal is not possible.
+The allocation unit size may apply to pools upgraded from a legacy FreeNAS version, and is unlikely to impact pools created on TrueNAS 12 or later.

+To remove a VDEV from a pool:
+Click **Manage Devices** on the **Topology** widget to open the **Devices** screen.
+Click the device or drive to be removed, and then click the **Remove** button in the **ZFS Info** pane.
+If the **Remove** button is not present, check that all conditions above for VDEV removal are correct.
+Confirm the removal operation and click the **Remove** button.

+The process of VDEV removal can be tracked using the `zpool status` command.
+Ensure that you do not physically remove or attempt to wipe the disks until the removal operation completes.

 ### Extending VDEV Examples:

 * To make a striped mirror, add the same number of drives to extend a ZFS mirror.